-Individual students are encouraged to contact Senior Language Coordinator, Prof. Alissa Webel for guidance in pursuing the most promising enrollment options.
+Individual students should contact Senior Language Coordinator, Prof. Alissa Webel for guidance.

 Since the French department offers multiple sections of language classes, the department will do everything it can to ensure that Graduate students will be able to enroll in one of them, at a time that is workable for their schedules.